cloudflare/terraform-provider-cloudflare/docs/data-sources/authenticated_origin_pulls.md

 - `created_at` (String) The time when the certificate was created.
 - `enabled` (Boolean) Indicates whether hostname-level authenticated origin pulls is enabled.
 A null value voids the association.
 - `expires_on` (String) The date when the certificate expires.
+- `hostname` (String) The hostname on the origin for which the client certificate uploaded will be used.
 - `issuer` (String) The certificate authority that issued the certificate.
 - `serial_number` (String) The serial number on the uploaded certificate.
 - `signature` (String) The type of hash used for the certificate.
 - `status` (String) Status of the certificate or the association.
 - `updated_at` (String) The time when the certificate was updated.

-### Read-Only

-- `hostname` (String) The hostname on the origin for which the client certificate uploaded will be used.